-Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)

-Does Not Meet Standard (Requires Corrective Action)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)

 The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does not meet the standard.
-These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.
+This discussion must also include corrective action recommendations where the facility does

 Pennsylvania Bureau of Juvenile Justice Services Policy and Procedures 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment states that all staff of BJJS must, immediately report any known or suspected act or allegation of sexual misconduct or retaliation to the administration through the appropriate chain of command.
 They must treat all reported incidents or prohibited conduct seriously and ensure that known or suspected acts or allegations of sexual misconduct are reported immediately and referred to the proper authorities.
 All staff, contractors, and volunteers are mandated by policy to report any knowledge of sexual abuse or harassment and any suspected retaliation.
-The policy further prohibits staff from revealing information regarding a sexual abuse report except on a need-to-know basis.
+The policy further prohibits staff from revealing information regarding a sexual abuse report except of a need to know basis.